How to Save Money as a Couple: 6 Tips That Actually Work for Parents

 How to Save Money as a Couple Starts with Teamwork

-Saving money as a couple isn’t about one person keeping receipts while the other feels policed.
+Saving money as a couple is about teamwork — aligning on goals, making small choices together, and building habits that stick rather than one person keeping receipts while the other feels policed.

-When you shift the mindset from “my money vs. your money” to “our future together”, saving becomes less of a chore and more of a shared win.
+When the mindset shifts from “my money vs. your money” to “our future together,” saving becomes less of a chore and more of a shared win.

 #1: Talk About Money Without Fighting